Joseph W. Boyle: In service of Romania

 At the Paris Peace Conference in 1919 Boyle was instrumental in helping Romania to obtain a $25-million credit from the Canadian government.
 He was awarded the special title of "Saviour of Romania".
 On the Queen's behalf, Boyle organized millions of dollars of Canadian relief for Romanians, earning the title of hero.
 He was decorated for his exploits by the governments of Tsarist Russia, France, Britain and Romania.
 Queen Marie, who was notably fond of him, made him the Duke of Jassy.

 He remained a close friend, and was at one time a possible lover of the Romanian Queen, British-born Marie of Edinburgh (better known as Marie of Romania).
 His relationship with the queen remains something of a mystery.
-Some historians speculated they were lovers and point to a mysterious woman in black who is said to have brought flowers to his grave every year on the anniversary of his death in 1923.
-Queen Marie died in 1938 and nobody appeared at his grave after that year, so it was always thought that she was the mystery woman.

 Death

 Boyle died at "Wayside" in St James's Road, Hampton Hill, on 14 April 1923.
 His remains were buried in the churchyard of St James's on 17 April 1923.
 Boyle's remains were re-interred in his Canadian home town of Woodstock, Ontario in 1983, in a full military funeral.